xianghui/javascript101/content/lessons/1-4-scoping.md

 So, we conclude the following:

-1. It is a variable where its values is immutable (i.e. its value cannot be changed) :x:
+1. It is a variable where its values are immutable (i.e. its value cannot be changed) :x:
 2. It is a variable where the reference cannot be reassigned :white_check_mark:
 3. It is like the `final` keyword in Java :x: